GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2025-q3/index.md

 This Quarterly report summarises validation for DEA surface reflectance products for Quarter 3 (July-September) of 2025 and presents aggregate validation results to the end of this quarter.

-* During this quarter, no new measurements were taken.
+* During this quarter, 1 new measurement was taken.
-* Validation of Landsat 8, 9 and Sentinel-2A, -2B all remained the same.
+* Validation of Landsat 8 and Sentinel-2B improved, whilst validation of Landsat 9 and Sentinel-2C remained the same.
-* On an averaged band-by-band basis, Landsat 8 is validated to 2.2%, Landsat 9 is validated to 5.0%, Sentinel-2B is validated to 3.4% and Sentinel-2C is validated to 12.8%.
+* On an averaged band-by-band basis, Landsat 8 is validated to 2.4%, Landsat 9 is validated to 7.3%, Sentinel-2B is validated to 3.7% and Sentinel-2C is validated to 17.4%.

 ## Introduction